mweinberger/scmigrator/README.md

 # How to Install

-Download the package and then run: python scmigrator.py
+Download the whole repo as zip and then run: python scmigrator.py

 Requires pySecurityCenter 2.1.7 or greater.